federicopalma-pro/template/README.md

-Python Project Template
+# Python Project Template
-This is a template for starting a new Python project with best practices set up from the beginning.
+This is a template for starting a new Python project in Visual Studio Code using best practices.